 When the larger (spring) tides occur every two weeks, circulation of water and particle transport distances will increase, and more of the shoreline will be covered at high water, potentially washing more faecal contamination from livestock into the loch.
-Figures 11.20 to 11.22 present polar plots of log10 E. coli results on the lunar spring/neap tidal cycle for mussels from Site 1 - Muckairn Mussels, Pacific oysters from Camus Driseach and Native oysters from Camus Driseach respectively.
-Full/new moons occur at 0°, and half moons occur at 180°.
+Figures 11.20 to 11.22 present polar plots of $\log{10} E$. coli results on the lunar spring/neap tidal cycle for mussels from Site 1 - Muckairn Mussels, Pacific oysters from Camus Driseach and Native oysters from Camus Driseach respectively.
+Full/new moons occur at 0° , and half moons occur at 180° .
 The largest (spring) tides occur about 2 days after the full/new moon, or at about 45°, then decrease to the smallest (neap tides) at about 225°, then increase back to spring tides.
-Results of under 230 E. coli MPN/100g are plotted in green, those between 230 and 4600 E. coli MPN/100g are plotted in yellow, and those over 4600 E. coli MPN/100g are plotted in direction can influence the height of tides and this is not taken into account.
+Results of under 230 E. coli MPN/100g are plotted in green, those between 230 and 4600 E. coli MPN/100g are plotted in yellow, and those over 4600 E. coli MPN/100g are plotted in yellow, and those over 4600 E. coli MPN/100g are plotted in red.
+It should be noted that local meteorological conditions such as wind strength and direction can influence the height of tides and this is not taken into account.